Cochin International Airport: Cargo centre

-In addition, an exclusive domestic cargo complex has also been constructed for private domestic logistics firms and India Post services.
+An exclusive domestic cargo complex has also been constructed for private domestic logistics firms and India Post services.

-Business Jet Terminal
+Business jet terminal

 According to CIAL, it is now only the fourth airport in India with a terminal for business jets.
 The terminal is expected to provide customised services to charter and private jets.

 0484 Aero Lounge

 Cochin International Airport Limited (CIAL) unveiled India's largest aero lounge on 1 September 2024.
-The facility, spanning 50,000 square feet, offers a range of amenities including guest rooms, boardrooms, conference halls, co-working spaces, and a lounge accessible to both passengers and visitors.the Kerala Aviation Summit will be hosted here on 25 and 26 August 2025.
+The facility, spanning 50,000 square feet, offers a range of amenities including guest rooms, boardrooms, conference halls, co-working spaces, and a lounge accessible to both passengers and visitors. the Kerala Aviation Summit was hosted there on 25 and 26 August 2025.